Slack-Pack algorithm for Meir-Moser packing problem: The description of the Slack-Pack algorithm and statement of the main results

 }

-According to experimental results, with sufficiently large~$n_0$ this correlation is valid for all boxes $B\in\B_{norm}$, not only for boxes of the first kind $B_{norm,1}$.
-Strictly speaking, we state the following assumption. \begin{prop} For certain values of the algorithm parameter $\gamma\in(\sqrt{3/2},3/2)$, with any arbitrarily small $\sigma>0$ and sufficiently large~$n_0$, inequality~\eqref{neq} is fulfilled for all $B\in\B_{norm}$. \end{prop}
+According to experimental results, with sufficiently large~$n_0$ this correlation is valid for all boxes $B\in{\mathcal B}_{norm}$, not only for boxes of the first kind $B_{norm,1}$.
+Strictly speaking, we state the following assumption. \begin{assumption} For certain values of the algorithm parameter $\gamma\in(\sqrt{3/2},3/2)$, with any arbitrarily small $\sigma>0$ and sufficiently large~$n_0$, inequality~\eqref{neq} is fulfilled for all $B\in{\mathcal B}_{norm}$. \end{assumption}

-The following proposition is the key lemma in this paper: \begin{lemma} If with certain~$\gamma$ Assumption~\ref{prop2} is fulfilled, then for any $\varepsilon>0$ with sufficiently large~$n_0$ the following inequality is valid at all time moments~$t\in T_{crit}$:
+The following lemma is the key lemma in this paper: \begin{lemma} If with certain~$\gamma$ Assumption~\ref{prop2} is fulfilled, then for any $\varepsilon>0$ with sufficiently large~$n_0$ the following inequality is valid at all time moments~$t\in T_{crit}$:

 \end{lemma} In view of this proposition, the proof of formula~\eqref{mainneq} is reduced to that of the infinite smallness of~$S_{ep}(t)/S_{com}(t)$ with sufficiently large~$n_0$.